cody-black/spacesettlers/src/blac8074/README.txt

 in real time.
 However, after setting GA_LEARNING to false in BeehaviorTeamClient.java, you can specify gene values in the initialize function and run the agent without a ladder.
 Setting LEARNING_GRAPHICS to true will visually depict the shootEnemyDist value as a white circle around the ship.
-However, since CirceGraphics are filled by default, I recommend commenting out graphics.fill(shape) in the draw function in CircleGraphics.java which is found in spacesettlers.graphics.
+However, since CirceGraphics are filled by default, I recommend you COMMENT OUT GRAPHICS.FILL(SHAPE) in the draw function in CircleGraphics.java which is found in spacesettlers.graphics.
 If you don't do this, a large white circle will obscure much of the screen.